A quick guide on In-game known issues and How to deal with them

 - Issue description: 1-turn Fast-Move delay that can randomly occur at the very beginning of a game.
 This issue becomes more evident when a same-turn Fast Move is used by both Pokémon.

 - Official Arena Stance: Given their potential impact on the game outcome, these delay situations may be grounds for a rematch.
 A rematch must be granted if the involved Competitor PROMPTLY QUITS the game right after the delay occurs.
-If the Competitor continues playing (uses a Charge Move, triggers a Switch, lets the first Pokémon faint) or stops triggering Fast Moves without exiting the game, a rematch cannot be granted as the Competitor implicitly accepts to continue, knowing that the issue occurred.
+If the Competitor continues playing (uses a Charge Move, triggers a Swap, lets the first Pokémon faint) or stops triggering Fast Moves without exiting the game, a rematch cannot be granted as the Competitor implicitly accepts to continue, knowing that the issue occurred.

 - In this specific case, exiting the game should be done immediately.